johndylanaudio/johndylanaudio.github.io/README.md

-# This is the source for the site johndylan.audio
+# This is the source for the site john.audio

 To edit anything you see here without having to run anything locally, just visit our GitHub